Vyral/base-template/_drafts/why-you-should-take-your-agents-advice.md

 youtube_code: ysDywNzC72o
 ---

-{% include youtube.html %}I’m explaining why you need to listen to your agent during real estate transactions.
+{% include youtube.html %}<center>I’m explaining why you need to listen to your agent during real estate transactions.</center>

 Why should you take your real estate agent’s advice during real estate transactions?
 On the buyer’s side, **most agents will tell you to get a pre-approval letter** since, without one, you’ll be at a disadvantage when making an offer.&nbsp;